-August brings new learning opportunities—a new school year, new after-school activities and other opportunities to engage your children in educational experiences.
-Since learning is not just limited to school, here are our picks for the best places to learn outside the classroom.
+August brings a new school year, new after-school activities and other opportunities to engage your children in educational experiences.

-The staff of the Oklahoma City Ballet believes that a community’s strength is defined partly by the quality of life enjoyed by its residents—and that the arts are a critical element for community members of all ages.
+The staff of the Oklahoma City Ballet believes that a community’s strength is defined partly by the quality of life enjoyed by its residents.

 The OKC metro offers many programs to help children and adults with special needs get into the game and participate in a wide variety of activities.

 When your child is involved in sports, it may be necessary, at some point, to confront a coach.
 These tips from author Todd Parkin will ensure that you don’t fumble the conversation.